Me and Earl and the Dying Girl: Plot

-At school, Greg begins to fall back in his studies and soon comes close to failing all of his subjects.
-He is pressured by his parents to seriously apply to a college, but Greg is unsure of which one to choose.
-He discusses it with Rachel, who tells him that he should apply to a film school.
+At school, Greg begins to neglect his studies and soon comes close to failing all his subjects.
+His parents pressure him to apply to a college seriously, but Greg is unsure which one to choose.
+He discusses it with Rachel, who tells him he should apply to a film school.
 Meanwhile, word gets around Benson High that Greg and Rachel have become close.
 Madison Hartner, Greg's long-time crush, comes to hear of his films from Rachel and persuades him to make a movie for Rachel.
-Greg and Earl come up with different ideas (including documentary footage, confessionals, and puppetry), and the end result, entitled Rachel the Film, is a mashup of everything they try out.
+Greg and Earl come up with different ideas (including documentary footage, confessionals, and puppetry), and the result, entitled Rachel the Film, is a mashup of everything they try out.
 To Greg's horror, the film is shown to the entire school during an assembly.
-Upset by this, Greg stops going to school altogether and scratches all the DVDs of his films.
+Upset by this, Greg stops going to school altogether and scratches all the DVDs of his movies.

 A few days after the screening, Rachel dies.
-Greg goes to Earl to talk about it and finds out that he too destroyed his copies of their movies, and is done with film-making for good.
-Greg tells him that he would be applying to film school instead of college.
-Earl is opposed to this, saying that Rachel's death shouldn't be affecting his future plans.
+Greg goes to Earl to talk about it and discovers that he destroyed his copies of their movies.
+He is done with film-making for good.
+Greg tells him he will apply to film school instead of college.
+Earl is opposed to this, saying that Rachel's death shouldn't affect his plans.

-In the epilogue, Greg reveals that he wrote the book as an explanation to his prospective college, the University of Pittsburgh, about why he fell back on schoolwork during his last school year.
-After his conversation with Earl, he had decided to retire from film-making, but on writing down his experience, decides that he shouldn't.
-He realizes that he was always unhappy because he was trying to be someone he wasn't, but was content when he was just himself.
-He makes up his mind to apply to film school within the next six months.
+In the epilogue, Greg reveals that he wrote the book to explain to his prospective college, the University of Pittsburgh, why he neglected schoolwork during his last school year.
+After talking with Earl, he decided to retire from film-making, but after writing down his experience, he decided he shouldn't.
+Greg realizes he is always unhappy because he is trying to be someone he isn't, but he is content when he is just himself.
+He decides to apply to film school within the next six months.
 The book ends with him wondering if he should put Rachel in his next film.